Configuring UEFI Secure Boot

 When you install Veeam Agent on a UEFI system with Secure Boot enabled, you must configure the UEFI Secure Boot to allow your system to run Veeam Agent and perform backups.
 You do this by enrolling a Machine Owner Key (MOK) for the Veeam kernel module in your system's firmware.
 To enroll MOK, perform the following steps:

 1. Request enrollment of the key.
-Depending on the kernel module type — pre-built or DKMS, the key is either provided by Veeam or generated by DKMS:
+For pre-built kernel modules, the key is provided by Veeam; for DKMS kernel modules, the key is generated by DKMS:

 • [Pre-built kernel module] To make UEFI system with Secure Boot work with pre-built Veeam kernel module, Veeam Agent requires Veeam public key to be enrolled to the system's MOK list.
 For more information on requesting enrollment of the Veeam kernel module key to your system, see Importing MOK for Pre-Built Kernel Module.

-• [DKMS kernel module] If you install Veeam Agent in Ubuntu 22.04 and later or Debian 12.0 and later, DKMS generates a Machine Owner Key that allows third-party modules to be run on the system's firmware.
+• [DKMS kernel module] If you install Veeam Agent in Ubuntu 22.04 and later, Debian 12.0 and later or Oracle Linux, DKMS generates a Machine Owner Key that allows third-party modules to be run on the system's firmware.
 Such key must also be enrolled to the system's MOK list.
 For more information on requesting enrollment of the key for the Veeam DKMS module, see Importing MOK for Veeam DKMS Module.

 NOTE